-Odaiba is equally fun as it is, well, kind of strange.
+Odaiba is equally fun and, well, strange.
 The artificial island has gone from defensive fortress to seaport, to what is now a futuristic-looking entertainment/residential area.
-You see great entertainment right next to tacky bits like a mini Statue of Liberty.
-It’s also home to Tokyo’s only urban beach (don’t swim there after it’s been raining!).
+You have great only-in-Japan things like the life-sized Unicorn Gundam statue just down the road from a somewhat tacky mini Statue of Liberty.
+It’s also home to Tokyo’s only urban beach (just don’t swim there after it’s been raining!).

-What to do in Odaiba
+What to see and do in Odaiba?

 Like we said before, the area’s more about entertainment and very family-oriented.
 Plus, it’s a bit distant from the rest of Tokyo’s sightseeing highlights.
 That’s why we think it’s better to stay elsewhere in the city.
 To see our picks, click here.

 Where and what to eat in Odaiba?

 The area is geared towards families, so you can bet that there are lots of well-priced options.
 Additionally, Odaiba tends to model itself as a fairly westernized area, so you’ll find a lot of familiar chain restaurants here including Red Lobster and Taco Bell.
 Expect lots of large (for Japan) sit down restaurants, some with excellent views out over the water.
 If you want a tackier experience look for a theme restaurant, there are a fair few around to choose from.
 What you won’t find much of here is small, independent restaurants or cafes.

 DiverCity has a food court on the first floor where you can snag some cheap eats.
 Also, there’s lots of public space with seating so you could stop at a convenience store or supermarket and have a picnic if you feel so inclined.

 How to get to and from Odaiba